 If you’re caring for someone with late-stage Huntington’s disease, you probably don’t need us to explain the challenges that come with the disease.
-We recognize that you need clear information and practical support.
+We recognize that you need clear information about hospice care for late-stage Huntington’s disease and practical support.

 Our first step is listening.
 Huntington’s is a complex mix of physical and emotional problems unique to each patient and family.
 That’s why your needs guide our care.

-An example is planning for swallowing problems common is late stages of Huntington’s disease.
+An example is planning for swallowing problems common in the late stages of Huntington’s disease.
 Swallowing often becomes so difficult that patients can’t eat enough to maintain their weight.
-Understanding the benefits and drawbacks of artificial feeding, and sharing your thoughts with medical providers, enables you get the medical treatments you want.
+Understanding the benefits and drawbacks of artificial feeding, and sharing your thoughts with medical providers, enables you to get the medical treatments you want.

 - Medicines and strategies to manage breathing and swallowing problems